 Students at St. Scholastica have an opportunity to spend a few weeks every other summer on a service-learning program in Tanzania.
 Students examine the concepts of culture, cultural competence and health from a global perspective and apply them during a service-learning opportunity in Tanzania that provides the opportunity to explore equity and justice issues through critical examination of their personal and professional values in light of the Benedictine values that are also embraced by our hosts - the Benedictine Sisters of St. Agnes in Tanzania.
 Students are introduced to history, language, and sociopolitical systems of Tanzania along with Swahili language and safe travel preparation.
 Service-learning projects match the skills and talents of the students and faculty with the work and needs of the rural people that the Tanzanian sisters serve.
 Everyone involved in the program assists in gathering and carrying medical and teaching supplies for the two monasteries we visit.

-The Honors Program at The College of St. Scholastica was created to give intellectually motivated students enriched learning experiences and a community of peers devoted to a vigorous life of the mind.
-The Honors Program encourages students to take responsibility for their own learning through discussion-oriented classes.
-Investigation of compelling and controversial ideas and an emphasis on depth of coverage of material from multiple perspectives are other features of the Honors Program.
+The Honors Program at The College of St. Scholastica was created to give intellectually-motivated students enriched learning experiences and a community of peers devoted to a vigorous life of the mind.
+Features of the program include discussion-oriented classes; exposure to ideas from multiple disciplines, cultures, and times periods; and exploration of contemporary questions.
 Honors courses meet general education requirements, so do not involve extra coursework.
-Typically, meeting two of the following criteria will lead to the opportunity to request an interview with the Honors director for admission to the program: top 15 percent of high school class, high school grade point average of 3.5 or above on a 4.0 scale, and ACT score of 26/SAT score of 1100.
+Typically, meeting two of the following criteria will lead to the opportunity to request an interview with the Honors Director for admission to the program: top 15 percent of high school class, high school grade point average of 3.5 or above on a 4.0 scale, and ACT score of 26/SAT score of 1100.

 The college classroom is not the only place college-level learning may occur.
 The College of St. Scholastica has several mechanisms by which it recognizes college-level learning acquired outside the classroom.
 Credit may be accepted from specialized or special purpose institutions, including the U.S. Armed Services, provided the work is applicable to St. Scholastica's baccalaureate degree programs and is recommended by the American Council of Education (ACE).